 - A LOC is a rigid financing option

-Visit our previous article, about offering credit terms to learn more about payment terms.
+Visit our previous article about offering credit terms to learn more about payment terms.

-What are the cash against documents terms?
+What are the cash against document terms?

 Cash Against Document terms are known to all parties to execute a successful transaction.
 The exporting party the shipping documents once the buyer places the purchase order.
 These documents are forwarded to Bankers Factoring and the importing freight forwarder.
 Bankers Factoring will hold the document until the shipment arrives, and then the buyer makes the payment for the shipment.
 The documents are given to the importer upon payment receipt, and the exporter receives payment.